natenka/pyneng-book-en/docs/source/book/21_textfsm/2_textfsm_examples.rst

     Start
       ^\d+ +${CHANNEL}\(\S+ +[\w-]+ +[\w ]+ +${MEMBERS}\( -> Record

-В шаблоне две переменные:
+Template has two variables:

-* CHANNEL - имя и номер агрегированного порта
+* CHANNEL - name and number of aggregated port
-* MEMBERS - список портов, которые входят в агрегированный порт.
-  Для этой переменной указан тип - List

-Результат:
+* MEMBERS - list of ports that are included in an aggregated port.
+List – type which is specified for this variable.

+The result is:

 ::